ysongh/CheapNYC-App/README.md

 - setState is asynchronous
 - use react-native-image-picker to upload an image
 - use Picker for select element
+- multiline and numberOfLines allow text input to have multiple lines

 ### What I Did?